matterpoll/matterpoll-emoji/README.md

 ```
 {
   "host": "http://mattermost.example.com:8065",  // The URL of your Mattermost server
-  "listen": ":8505",  // The address:port to listen on
+  "listen": "localhost:8505",  // The address:port to listen on
-  "address": "",      // Optional address to bind to and isten on
   "token": "9jrxak1ykxrmnaed9cps9i4cim",  // The Token created my Mattermost
   "user": {
    "id": "bot",          // The username of an existing Mattermost account